felixongom/diteorm/README.md

   - **NONSQL_COLOR** definds the color of sql keywords when printing to the screen.
 It has a default whitish color.
   - **SQL_BG** definds the background color of the sql peing printed on screen in dev mode.
 The default is black.
   - **FULL_SQL** It can allow you to see the prepared sql and the value with which it will be executed.
-  FULL_SQL = 0 to turn it on or FULL_SQL = 1 to turn it off.
+  FULL_0 to turn it on or FULL_1 to turn it off.
 If it is not added , it defaults to full sql being written.

   ***NOTE:*** All colour codes are defind in the .env file as :fff but not #fff (Use he colon but not #)